top of page

 Why Food Truck Vendor Fees Should Be Avoided

 Food trucks are passionate about supporting community events.
-Whether it's a local festival, charity fundraiser, school sporting event, or neighborhood block party, we love bringing people together and creating memorable experiences.
+Whether it's a local festival in Cleveland, TN, charity fundraiser in Athens, TN. a school sporting event in Sweetwater, or neighborhood block party in Decatur.
+At A Wheely Good Food Truck, we love bringing people together and creating memorable experiences.

-From corporate gatherings to weddings and non-profit events, food trucks add a unique dining experience that guests appreciate.
-We’re proud to be part of the vibrant communities from Chattanooga to Knoxville and every town in between, but it’s essential to ensure that the investment in these events makes sense for our business.
+We're proud to be part of the vibrant communities from our home base in Athens, TN, and events from Chattanooga to Knoxville.
+From corporate gatherings to weddings and non-profit events, food trucks for hire add a unique dining experience that guests appreciate.
+It's essential that the investment in these events makes sense for our business—the math has to work!

 Event coordinators need to understand that food truck profit margins are incredibly thin, averaging only about 6% after covering various costs like: